The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/5-4-blm-raid-guide.md

 \- Clouds only have ~133k HP so it is very easy to overkill them/kill them faster then be stuck facing away with nothing to hit while the gaze resolves.
 Consider using a cast or two on the boss instead of just focusing the cloud when it spawns, and potentially have someone else kill your cloud if it's left with very low HP.

 \- For slowing the cloud down, you don't have to be up close to it, just in its path.
-Similarly for the donut AoE, you can be around 3/4 of the way back on the inner tile and be safe from the AoE.
+Similarly for the donut AoE, you can be around three-quarters of the way back on the inner tile and be safe from the AoE.
 Don't move more than you need to.

 - - -